chrisys/MastFin/README.md

 #  Balena ADS-B Multi-Service Flight Tracker
 **Balena-ready dump1090-fa + piaware + fr24feed + planefinder**

 Contribute to the flight tracking community!
-Feed your local ADS-B data from an [RTL-SDR](https://www.rtl-sdr.com/) USB dongle and a Raspberry Pi running BalenaOS to the tracking services [FlightAware](https://flightaware.com/), [Flightradar24](https://www.flightradar24.com/), and [https://planefinder.net/](https://planefinder.net/).
+Feed your local ADS-B data from an [RTL-SDR](https://www.rtl-sdr.com/) USB dongle and a Raspberry Pi running BalenaOS to the tracking services [FlightAware](https://flightaware.com/), [Flightradar24](https://www.flightradar24.com/), and [Plane Finder](https://planefinder.net/).
 In return, you will receive free premium accounts (worth several hundred dollars/year)!

 This project is inspired by and has borrowed code from the following repos: